Utah Valley visits Smith and Tarleton State - WTOP News

 Stephenville, Texas; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Tarleton State hosts Utah Valley after Jakorie Smith scored 22 points in Tarleton State’s 88-83 win against the Southern Utah Thunderbirds.
+BOTTOM LINE: Tarleton State hosts Utah Valley after Jakorie Smith scored 22 points in Tarleton State’s 88-83 victory against the Southern Utah Thunderbirds.

-The Texans have gone 10-2 in home games.
-Tarleton State leads the WAC with 12.5 fast break points.
+The Texans are 10-2 on their home court.
+Tarleton State is third in the WAC with 34.9 points per game in the paint led by Kiandre Gaddy averaging 9.0.

 LAST 10 GAMES: Texans: 10-0, averaging 80.3 points, 31.2 rebounds, 13.9 assists, 10.2 steals and 3.6 blocks per game while shooting 47.7% from the field.
 Their opponents have averaged 71.7 points per game.